-Column leach test work was completed by McClelland Laboratories of Reno Nevada, on a 1⁄2 inch crush on ores that do not show preg- robbing tendencies to establish the effectiveness of heap leaching as a process option.
+Column leach test work was performed by McClelland Laboratories of Reno Nevada in 2010, on a 1⁄2 inch crush of mineralization types that do not show preg-robbing tendencies in order to establish the effectiveness of heap leaching as a process option.
 Table 16.1 provides the results of these tests.

-Other future test work will include enhancing the ability of utilizing the gravity susceptible component of the ores for improving overall gold recovery.
+Other future test work will include enhancing the ability of utilizing the gravity susceptible component of the mineralization for improving overall gold recovery.

 This test work will be performed in conjunction with enhancing the ability to identify the mineralized materials that are subject to having preg-robbing issues.
-Understanding the geology of the ore types with respect to preg-robbing organic carbon will be an important task moving forward in the Livengood project.
+Understanding the geology of the mineralization types with respect to preg-robbing organic carbon will be an important task moving forward in the Livengood project.